-In case of Units held in dematerialized mode, the Unit Holder can give a request for Redemption only in number of Units which can be fractional units also.
-Depository participants of registered Depositories can process only redemption request of units held in demat.
+In case of Units held in dematerialized mode, the Unit Holder can give a request for Redemption only in number of Units and in fractional units also.
+Depository participants of registered Depositories to process only redemption request of units held in demat form.

-The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out.
+The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out